 BLU-701 is a selective and potent investigational inhibitor of double-mutant EGFR harboring either the activating L858R or exon 19 deletion mutations combined with the acquired C797S mutation, the most common on-target resistance mutation to osimertinib.
-In April 2021, we presented foundational preclinical data for BLU-701 at the virtual AACR Annual Meeting 2021 showing strong and durable inhibition of tumor growth at doses that are EGFR wild-type sparing and potential for BLU-701 to be used in both first- and second-line settings.
-Based on these preclinical data, we plan to initially develop BLU-701 as a monotherapy and in combination with other therapies.
-We plan to initiate a Phase 1 trial of BLU-701 in the second half of 2021.
+We recently presented foundational preclinical data for BLU-701 showing strong and durable inhibition of tumor growth at doses that are EGFR wild-type sparing and potential for BLU-701 to be used in both first-and second-line settings.
+Based on these preclinical data, we recently submitted an Investigational New Drug application to the FDA and plan to initiate a Phase 1 trial of BLU-701 in patients with EGFR-driven NSCLC in the fourth quarter of 2021.